learn-co-curriculum/CashMoneyBlocks/README.md

 **You are highly encouraged to read through the entire readme before attempting to do this lab!**

 You are the lead software engineer for a manufacturer that makes the cash register hardware.
-Clients generally want to be able to program their cash registers after the fact to use their own receipt formats and program items into the register such that the pricing rules can change periodically (e.g. couponing, taxes, etc.)
+Clients (e.g. Target, Walmart, Macys, Whole Foods) generally want to be able to program their cash registers after the fact to use their own receipt formats and program items into the register such that the pricing rules can change periodically (e.g. couponing, taxes, etc.)

-As the manufacturer you do NOT want the end user to modify the cash register code, so you decide you are going to give them blocks as arguments for the methods that build the format of each transaction on the receipt so that they do not have to change anything in the register library itself.
+As the manufacturer you do NOT want the `Retailer` to modify the cash register code itself, so you decide you are going to give them blocks as arguments for the methods that build the format of each transaction on the receipt so that they do not have to change anything in the register library itself.

+The corporate office of a retailer will program the logic for all the registers remotely, and each register will be assigned a store (which has a location, e.g. New York, New Jersey, Connecticut).
+Each store has just one register which logs all customer transactions.

-To speed this up a little, your junior developer has provided you with a basic `Product`, `Transaction`, `Store` and `State` class, complete with properties and initializers where needed.
+To speed this process up a little, your junior developer has provided you with a basic `Product`, `Transaction`, `Store` and `State` class, complete with properties and initializers where needed.

 As senior developer, you have to do the heavy lifting of the blocks.
 Ha.
 Ha.
 Ha.